Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 Are monthly furnished apartments cheaper than hotels in Mexico City?

-Usually, yes for 30+ nights when you compare the total cost of lodging, food, laundry, workspace, and daily routine.
+Usually, yes for 30+ nights when you compare lodging, food, laundry, workspace, and daily routine.
 Hotels can still win for short service-heavy trips, but furnished apartments usually work better for month-long living.

 Should I book direct or use Airbnb for a monthly apartment in Mexico City?